 Samsara automatically assigns an event label to each safety event based on the type of event detected.
-Event labels surface in safety reports and in the Safety Overview to help categorize safety event activity.
+Safety Event Labels surface in safety reports and in the Safety Overview to help categorize safety event activity.

-You can use the workflow below to review each event manually or utilize the following automations to expedite safety event review:
+Use the following workflow to review each event manually or utilize the following automations to expedite safety event review:

 -